julez-dev/goebaykleinanzeigen/README.md

 If you need to use this library you are probably **not** a official partner.

 Sadly this makes accessing eBay Kleinanzeigens data a ~~little~~ lot harder.
 Especially since we are limited to about 40 req/minute.
-And of course since we need to parse the HTML is pretty error prone.
+And of course parsing HTML is pretty error prone.

 ## eBay Kleinanzeigen URLs